manuelgug/Shitty_Contigs/README.md

 2) List the contigs that contain at least one hit for the most found genus and labels them as "clean" contigs, and the contigs that does not and labels them as "possible contaminants".
 3) Separate the "possible contaminants" from the "clean" the assembly.

 IMPORTANT: You need to use your criterion and knowledge of your isolate to judge if contigs proposed as contaminants are to be considered as so.
-Some cases are more obvious, such as finding many contigs of *Klebsiella oxytoca* on an assembly from a hot spring isolate.
-However, phages and plasmids can be found in many phylogenetically distant organisms and many other sequences can be horizontally transferred.
+Some cases are more obvious, such as finding many contigs of *Klebsiella oxytoca* on an assembly from a hot spring isolate or elephant contigs on an *Arabidopsis* assembly.
+However, in microorganisms phages and plasmids can be found in many phylogenetically distant organisms and many other sequences can be horizontally transferred.
 Also, sometimes there are no hits for some contigs.
 Shitty_Contigs.sh can only tell what contigs undoubtedly belong to an assembly.
 In the end, you decide what contigs are indeed shitty.

 ## Inputs